So, why was I so reluctant to recommend a Hosted Phone System eight years ago? And what’s changed since to alter my responses these days?

 Me?
 I would expect the provider I’m with to do the following things as part of their Service Excellence model (yes, they need to have one of those for me to want to do business with them):

 If you need a professional, local service that looks after your interests for the long-term then get in touch.
 Benefit from the best value, most reliable options available to suit your requirements.
 Receive honest and expert advice so that you can make informed decisions.
 Established in Southampton in 1988, we have built trusted relationships with hundreds of clients across Hampshire and the South, who value our honesty and integrity.

 Next Communications are unsurpassed in our industry for both service and implementation and therefore we will only work with suppliers that match our own high standards.
 We are proud to be a Vodafone Partner, and a fully authorised reseller for O2, EE, NEC, Gamma, Wildix, Apple and many more technologies.
 Working with these manufacturers we can deliver the very best that telecommunications technology can offer.

 We’re passionate about delivering the best value for money to our clients, always offering competitive prices ensuring you benefit from the most cost-effective solutions.
 To achieve that, we consistently review the marketplace to find the best value options to suit your needs.
 And this is our lifetime commitment to you.
 Building long-term relationships relies on trust, and we will regularly check that you’re receiving exceptional value.

-Click to book your Connectivity Health Check with one of our Solution Specialists and learn how we can help to enhance your business communications and reduce costs.
+Click to book your FREE Telecoms Review with one of our Solution Specialists and learn how we can help to enhance your business communications and reduce costs.